-Give ibuprofen or acetaminophen to relieve pain.
+Give ibuprofen or acetaminophen as advised by your child's healthcare provider to relieve pain.
 Never give aspirin to a child under age 18 who has a cold or flu.
-(It could cause a rare but serious condition called Reye’s syndrome.)
+It could cause a rare but serious condition called Reye’s syndrome.

 Cold and cough medications should not be used for children under the age of 6, according to the American Academy of Pediatrics.
 These medications do not work on young children and may cause harmful side effects.
 If your child is age 6 or older, use care when giving cold and cough medications.
 Always follow your doctor’s advice.

 Serve warm fluids such as soup to help loosen mucus.